-The official language of the conference is English.
-Abstracts have to be submitted in English.
+The official language of the conference is English and German.
+Abstracts have to be submitted in English or German.

 Submit abstracts by filling out this form and uploading your WORD file.
 For an easier identification of the abstract-file during the process the filename should include the authors's name and an abbreviation of the title.
 Abstracts should be written double-spaced and not exceed 200 words in length.
-Include the title, author(s) names, affiliation, address, presentation format (oral presentation, poster, symposium, or workshop) and email address on the top of the abstract.
+Include the title, author(s) names, affiliation, address

 - Sexual offender treatment effectiveness

 - Comparing different methods in sexual offender treatment

 - National programs of sexual offender treatment

 - Risk assessment, risk calculation and risk communication